If you are a man, over the age of 50, you will probably have heard of the PSA test.

 Lifestyle factors also play a role in aggressive prostate cancer following a prostate cancer diagnosis.

-Further, you can make positive choices to avoid the eventual radical treatment like such as radical prostatectomy.
+Further, you can make positive choices to avoid the eventual radical prostate cancer treatment like such as radical prostatectomy.

 Regular physical activity

 Several lines of evidence suggest that regular exercise may reduce PSA levels in men.
-Weight gain has been linked to the development of BPH, prostate cancer, and prostate inflammation.
+Weight gain links to the development of BPH, prostate cancer, and prostate inflammation.

-Weight gain also increases the levels of estrogen, which has been linked to poor prostate health (Prezioso et al., 2007).
+Weight gain also increases the levels of estrogen, which links to poor prostate health (Prezioso et al., 2007).

 Regular physical activity can help you maintain a healthy prostate and reduce the risk of prostate conditions.

 In addition to physical activity, lower daily calorie intake may help to reduce PSA levels.
-A low-fat diet rich in fruit and vegetables is linked to a healthy prostate.
+A low-fat diet rich in fruit and vegetables links to a healthy prostate.

 Consume more plant-based antioxidants

 Inflammation and oxidative stress play a central role in the development of several prostate conditions.
 Interestingly, tomatoes cooked in oil release lycopene a potent antioxidant.